top of page

 If you have persistent elevated PTH, or inappropriate PTH with normal calcium, and symptoms of PHPT, you need a surgeon who understands normocalcemic primary hyperparathyroidism and is prepared to operate.

-We find it frustrating how many surgeons still do not accept NCPHPT exists, and refuse surgery.
+We find it frustrating how many UK surgeons still do not accept NCPHPT exists, and refuse surgery.
 We are aware of high profile surgeons who actively discourage surgery for people with NCPHPT.
 Look at our case stories for examples of people whose lives were miserably blighted by poor health for decades with NCPHPT (including my own), yet we do have some amazing surgeons who are providing surgical evidence and changing lives by operating.

 Not everybody with NCPHPT will progress to classic PHPT, so it is important to find a surgeon prepared to operate before this disease causes long-term and sometimes irreversible damage to your body.
 PLEASE DO NOT GIVE UP.